 How Zolt Calculates Your Activity Score

-The scoring system is designed to make higher scores progressively more challenging to achieve.
-This reflects the physiological reality that fitness improvements follow a curve of diminishing returns – it takes proportionally more effort to move from “Active” to “High Energy” than from “Balanced” to “Active.”
+The scoring system makes higher scores progressively more challenging to achieve.
+This reflects the physiological reality that fitness improvements follow a curve of diminishing returns—it takes proportionally more effort to move from "Active" to "High Energy" than from "Balanced" to "Active."

 Actionable Insights Based on Your Score